chandlerzuo/chandlerzuo.github.io/about/index.md

 title:  Chandler Zuo
 ---

-Chandler Zuo is a statistician and machine learning researcher.
+Chandler Zuo is a current Tech Lead Manager at Meta.
+His current focus is foundation Large Language Model research.
 He has worked as a data scientist, machine learning scientist and quantitative analyst across finance and technology industries.

 ## Education

  -  PhD in Statistics, MS in Computer Sciences, University of Wisconsin Madison;